Table of Contents

 For instance, in a group of people where decisions are meant to be made by the group, opinions are tendered and the majority wins in such a situation.
 The majority’s opinion that won doesn’t mean it is the right or the correct thing to do but it won based on the majority’s influence, causing the minority group to conform to the views of the majority group.

-Many have also argued that there is no difference between normative influence and informational influence depending on the context of the argument because at times the informational influence the majority group is having on the minority group causing them to change their opinion and conforming to theirs in not to achieve which option is correct but to comply to what the entirety of the group wants and fitting into it.
+Many have also argued that there is no difference between normative influence and informational influence depending on the context of the argument because at times the informational influence the majority group is having on the minority group causes them to change their opinion and conform to theirs in not to achieve which option is correct but to comply to what the entirety of the group wants and fitting into it.

 This kind of situation satisfies both the Informational influence and the normative influence depending on the correctness of the opinions tendered by the majority group.
 It can be said to be an informational influence if the majority group’s opinion is correct and the minority group’s opinion is incorrect.